All Episodes

 Shane, I appreciate the call.

-We will continue in Mirmo.
+We will continue in Miramo.

-This afternoon in South Carolina, Trump just said the RNC better get its act together because you know I signed a pledge, but the pledge isn't being honored by them.
+This afternoon in South Carolina, Trump just said the RNC better get its act together because, you know, I signed a pledge, but the pledge isn't being honored by them.

 As far as I'm concerned, they're in default of their pledge.